Hardwood Flooring and Natural Resource Depletion: Part One

 Here are some relevant results of the study: (iii)

 - Sawing consumes the highest proportion of electricity in hardwood manufacturing.
-Thus, installing optimization equipment would lower electrical consumption by reducing sawing errors.
+Thus, installing optimization equipment would lower electrical consumption by reducing errors during the sawing process.
 Thinner saws reduce electrical consumption and reduce the volume of green wood residue produced.

 - The region of production affects the environmental impact of this product; coal is the largest off-site material used for electrical power generation in the Northeast.
 Most power in the Pacific Northwest is produced from water and then natural gas, while most power in the Southeast is produced from coal and uranium, just like the Northeast.